Skip to main content

 Outcome

 Submissions ran nightly, unattended.
 Staff hours previously spent on manual reporting were freed for other work.
-Error rates dropped dramatically.
+Error rates fell.
 Compliance risk was reduced because the system validated data against rules consistently, every time.